 If you have a spare room at home, or an unused condo unit or apartment, then list it on AirBnB.
 Looking for extra income while you drive around the city, sign-up as a provider for a ride-sharing app like Owto and Hirna.

-Take some time to search for these kinds of apps or websites, and see if there’s something you have, which you can offer.
-And additionally, it’s quite common for enterprising individuals to eventually scale-up and turn this side gig into a business.
+Take some time to search for these kinds of apps or websites, and see if there’s something you have, that you can offer.
+And additionally, it’s quite common for enterprising individuals to eventually scale up and turn this side gig into a business.

 The five types of businesses mentioned require little or no capital to start, but they also don’t really begin as a business.

 Rather, it’s mostly a freelance venture above anything, during its initial stages.
 And the key to success is to save your early profits to scale your operations until you graduate from doing everything, and growing towards outsourcing and hiring staff.

 Starting a business with zero or little capital is possible.
 But it will take hard work, resourcefulness, and a good long-term plan to succeed.